louisaiva/plumegang/README.md

 If you want to hit bots you need to activate the FIGHT MODE using ***F***.
 You can scroll the mouse to select the item you want to use (like in minecraft)

-You can also use the train to move faster inside the city
+You can also use the train (sbahn) to move faster inside the city

 ---